sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2025-12-09-decorator-pattern-java-pricing-observability.md

 Then someone wants one flow with coupon plus tax, another with tax only, and another with metrics around everything.

 That is where a plain inheritance hierarchy starts getting silly.

+What we are solving actually:
+We are solving for composable layering.
+The business wants some combinations of pricing behavior but not every combination hardcoded into a new subclass.
+The order of layers can also change the meaning, which makes composition explicit and important.

+What we are doing actually:

+1. Keep one stable `PriceCalculator` contract.
+2. Start from a base calculator.
+3. Wrap it with optional decorators for discounting, tax, and observability.
+4. Make assembly order explicit at composition time.

 ---